Man who took Horizon Air plane from Sea-Tac Airport was quiet, well liked, says former co-worker

 - Police raid Foundation Nightclub, seize guns, drugs and arrest 12; liquor board suspends club's license

-Members of the tow team are trained how to use some airplane systems such as the auxiliary power unit, hydraulics and radios, Christenson said.
+Tow teams are trained how to use some airplane systems such as the auxiliary power unit, hydraulics and radios, Christenson said.
 He said he did not know Russell well.

 Russell had worked at Horizon Air for nearly four years, according to an airline official.